Pbr Asset Management - Wedgewood Inc. David Wehrly Refuses House Payments Auctions Off Senior Citizen Home

 I just hope this story can help a consumer out there.

-Preferred solution: Wedgewood DBA PBR Asset Management needs to do the right thing.
-The home was auctioned off to another investor that plans to just flip the home.
-PBR Asset Management needs to refund the funds because the investor that bought the home at auction on 2/17/16.
+This person wrote the review because of problems with payment of home loan from Pbr Asset Management and attached photo s.
+Reviewer claimed that he or she lost $407000 and wants Pbr Asset Management to "wedgewood dba pbr asset management needs to do the right thing. the home was auctioned off to another investor that plans to just flip the home. pbr asset management needs to refund the funds because the investor that bought the home at auction on 2/17/16".